Lauren Price criticises Natasha Jonas’ coach after ‘uncalibrated’ scales claim

 Lauren Price criticised the coach of Natasha Jonas after the pair successfully weighed in ahead of their unified welterweight clash at the Royal Albert Hall on Friday.

-This came after the majority of fighters on the undercard weighed a pound under their fight limit.

-WBC and IBF champion Jonas weighed in at 10 stone six pounds, with WBA holder Price 10st 5lbs.
+WBC and IBF champion Jonas weighed in at 10st 6lb, with WBA holder Price 10st 5lb.

-“Definitely not, I’m cool, calm and collected,” Price told Sky Sports when asked if Gallagher had got into her head.

-“Natasha weighed in with all her clothes on because we knew the scales were light, if we stripped them down she would have been 10 stone five.”

-The PA news agency has contacted the British Boxing Board of Control for comment.
+The PA news agency and The Independent contacted the British Boxing Board of Control for comment.

-The winner of the bout could face either Mikaela Mayer or Sandy Ryan to fight for an undisputed title.

-“Boxing’s full of dramas, I was light and I was good,” Jonas added on the matter.